amdshehab/Vending-Machine/README.md

   + I have unit tested the main classes in this program.
 Exception handling is designed to never break out of the application.

-I will now complete the class diagram and refactor anything remaining.